convox/convox/docs/getting-started/configuration.md

 ## Dockerfile

-If you have not already containerized your application it's a relatively straightforward process.
+If you have not already containerized your application it is a relatively straightforward process.
 You can start by cloning a Dockerfile from one of our [example apps](https://github.com/convox-examples/).
 If we don't have a Dockerfile for your chosen language or framework you can check the [Docker Hub](https://hub.docker.com/) to find a public image to use as a starting point.
 We also have a [guide](../configuration/dockerfile) for optimizing your Dockerfile to improve things like caching and build times.

 ## Convox.yml